all-of-us/data-browser/README.md

 * instance: Cloud Sql Instance

 #### Generate public count data for use by databrowser in BigQuery from a non de-identified cdr release
-`./project.rb generate-public-cdr-counts --bq-project all-of-us-ehr-dev --bq-dataset synthetic_cdr20180606 --public-project aou-db-test --cdr-version 20181107 --bin-size 20 --bucket aou-db-public-cloudsql`
+`./project.rb generate-public-cdr-counts --bq-project aou-res-curation-prod --bq-dataset conbined20191004_dbrowser_2 --public-project aou-db-prod --cdr-version p_2020q2_1 --bin-size 20 --bucket aou-db-prod-public-cloudsql`
 ##### Result is
-1. Public BigQuery dataset:  aou-db-test:public20181107
+1. Public BigQuery dataset:  aou-db-test:p_2020q2_1
-2. CSV dumps of tables in bucket aou-db-public-cloudsql: public20181107/*.csv.gz
+2. CSV dumps of tables in bucket aou-db-public-cloudsql:p_2020q2_1/*.csv.gz
 3. Browse csvs in browser like here :https://console.cloud.google.com/storage/browser?project=aou-db-test&organizationId=394551486437
 3. Note cdr-version can be '' to make dataset named public

 #### Generate cloudsql databases from a bucket without downloading the data
 ##### * NOTE The cloudsql instance is set in code for each environment in /public-api/libproject/devstart.rb.
 Thus each cdr release will be on the same cloudsql instance for an environment.
 `# Once for public cdr.`

-`./project.rb generate-cloudsql-db --project aou-db-test --instance databrowsermaindb --database public20180913 --bucket aou-db-public-cloudsql/public20180913`
+`./project.rb generate-cloudsql-db --project aou-db-test --instance databrowsermaindb --database p_2020q2_1 --bucket aou-db-public-cloudsql/p_2020q2_1`

 ##### * NOTE If the import to cloudsql stops at any point because of any other operation happening on the same cloudsql instance, run cloudsql-import on rest of the files.
 ##### Result is